Image Restoration by Iterative Denoising and Backward Projections: Experiments

-Recall that $\H$ is an ill-conditioned $n \times n$ matrix.
-Therefore, In IDBP we replace $\H^\dagger$ with a regularized inversion of $\H$, using standard Tikhonov regularization, which is given in the Fourier domain by

-where $\epsilon$ is a parameter that controls the amount of regularization in the approximation of $\H^\dagger$.
-Then, $\tilde{\y}_k$ in IDBP can be computed by

-We use trivial initialization in both methods, i.e. $\check{\v}_0=\y$ in P\&P and $\tilde{\y}_0=\y$ in IDBP.
-Similarly to inpainting, the computational cost of each iteration of P\&P and IDBP is on the same scale, dominated by the complexity of the denoising operation.
+In the image deblurring problem, for a circular shift-invariant blur operator, both $\check{\x}_k$ in P\&P and $\tilde{\y}_k$ in IDBP can be efficiently implemented using Fast Fourier Transform (FFT).
+We use trivial initialization for all methods, i.e. $\check{\v}_0=\y$ in P\&P and $\tilde{\y}_0=\y$ in IDBP.
+The computational cost of each iteration of P\&P-BM3D and IDBP-BM3D is of the same scale, dominated by the complexity of the denoising operation.\footnote{Yet, since $\tilde{\y}_0=\y$ and $\mathcal{D}(\y;\sigma) \approx \y$, the denoising operation in IDBP first iteration can even be spared and replaced by $\tilde{\x}_1 = \y$.} Therefore, similarly to inpainting, the overall complexity of P\&P-BM3D and IDBP-BM3D is determined by the number of iterations of each strategy.
+The same goes for IRCNN and IDBP-CNN.

 We consider four deblurring scenarios used as benchmarks in many publications (e.g. \cite{guerrero2008image, danielyan2012bm3d}).
 The blur kernel $h(x_1,x_2)$ and noise level of each scenario are summarized in Table \ref{table:blur_kernels}.
 The kernels are normalized such that $\sum_{x_1,x_2} h(x_1,x_2) = 1$.